The Robinson R44 Astro is a single-engined light utility helicopter for up to 1 crew and 3

 the R44 Astro was replaced as the main production model by the R44 Raven with adjustable pedals and standard hydraulic controls.

-Today the four-seat Model R44 is the world's most popular helicopter of which already over 6300 are delivered to customers all over the world.
+Today the four-seat Model R44 is the world's most popular helicopter of which over 6500 are delivered to customers all over the world.
+The